 ICD-10 is the acronym for the International Statistical Classification of Diseases and Related Health Problems, 10th Revision.
-As of October 1, 2014, ICD-10 will replace the current ICD-9 codes, and ICD-9 codes will no longer be accepted.
+As of October 1, 2015, ICD-10 will replace the current ICD-9 codes, and ICD-9 codes will no longer be accepted.
 All HIPAA covered entities must make the change.
-HIPAA covered entities include: health care providers that are required to send or accept electronic transactions; clearing houses; and health plans.
-HIPAA covered entities attempting to use ICD-9 codes on or after October 1, 2014 will find that their claims will be denied without payment.
+HIPAA covered entities attempting to use ICD-9 codes on or after October 1, 2015 will find that their claims will be denied without payment.

 HIPAA covered entities include: